Hants & Dorset

-Hants & Dorset Motor Services was a stage carriage bus service operator in southern England between 1920 and 1983.
+Hants & Dorset Motor Services Ltd was a stage carriage bus service operator in southern England between 1920 and 1983.

 Early history

-In 1916, the British Automobile Traction Company and others formed the Bournemouth & District Motor Services Limited.
-Following the purchase of Trade Cars of Southampton in 1920, the Hants & Dorset name was adopted.
-In that same year, the Tilling Group bought an interest in the company and from that year till 1929 Hants & Dorset grow rapidly.
+In 1916, the British Automobile Traction Company Limited (a subsidiary of the British Electric Traction Company) and others formed the Bournemouth & District Motor Services Limited.
+Following the purchase of Trade Cars of Southampton in 1920, the Hants & Dorset Motor Services Ltd name was adopted.
+In that same year, the Tilling Group bought an interest in the company and from that year until 1929 Hants & Dorset grew rapidly.

 In 1929, the Southern Railway took up its option to buy shares, under the terms of the Road & Rail Transport Act 1928, when the four railway companies were able to invest in bus operators.

 By the late 1920s and early 1930s, the network of Hants & Dorset bus services was largely complete.
-Hants & Dorset operated buses in Bournemouth, Poole, Southampton, Lymington, Fareham and Winchester.
-Hants & Dorset replaced the trams operated by Poole Corporation in 1934.
+Hants & Dorset operated buses in an area approximately bounded by Bournemouth, Poole, Southampton, Lymington, Fareham and Winchester.
+Hants & Dorset replaced the trams operated by Poole Corporation in 1935.

 Nationalisation

-The Southern Railway's half-share in Hants & Dorset passed to the government-owned Transport Holding Company (THC) when the railway company was nationalised in 1948.
+The Southern Railway's half-share in Hants & Dorset passed to the government-owned British Transport Commission when the railway company was nationalised in 1948, which then passed to the Transport Holding Company (THC) in 1963.
 British Automobile Traction sold its shares to the Tilling Group in 1942, who in turn sold out to British Associated Transport in 1949, and thus Hants & Dorset became 100% government owned.